 - Develop your understanding of the wide range of factors and variables that can impact on children and young people’s mental health

 - Feel more confident and less fearful having ‘the conversation’ with your child or young person

 The session lasts 1.5 hours and includes presentations and group work, providing the opportunity to speak with other parents and carers about young people’s mental health.

-Since the launch of the training, Oxfordshire Youth has received extremely positive feedback by the attendees.
-The evaluation forms that Oxfordshire Youth asks attendees to complete, show that parents and carers have improved their confidence, knowledge and understanding around young people’s mental health.
-100% of the attendees would recommend this training to others!
+Since the launch of the training, Oxfordshire Youth has received extremely positive feedback from attendees.
+Parents and carers have improved their confidence, knowledge and understanding around young people’s mental health.
 Sign up for your FREE course today!